foxonom/core/docs/Headzoo-Core-ErrorHandler.md

 Returns the default callback for errors

 The class has a default callback which handles errors by displaying an HTML5 page with the error message and backtrace.
-This method returns a callable instace of that default callback.
+This method returns a callable instance of that default callback.
 ```php
 public Closure Headzoo\Core\ErrorHandler::getDefaultCallback()